 General eligibility requirements

 - applicants must have completed at least one year of full-time studies at Malmö University (60 credits) upon departure

 be an active student at Malmö University at the time of the application.

-during the previous semester, the applicant must have completed at least 75 per cent of the studies for which the applicant has been registered, unless there are no specific reasons why this has not been achieved
+- At the time of application, the applicant must have completed at least 75 per cent of the studies for which the applicant has been registered during the previous semester, unless there are specific reasons why this has not been achieved.

 the applicant must have good language skills in English or in the language in which the teaching is conducted (if other than English).
 See below for more detailed information on languages in exchange studies